yohn-dezmon/ny-climate-website/notes/03-hamburger-menu.md

 - position: absolute;
 - position an element outside the normal flow of the document, causing neighboring elements to act as if the element doesn't exist

+`relative`:
+- in contrast to absolute, this keeps a div in its "normal flow"

 `top-full`:

 - `top: 100%`